Enduring Assets

 Youth in foster care often lack consistent, positive role models who can help them prepare for financial success

 Young adults in foster care are thrust into adult financial responsibilities earlier and more abruptly than their general population peers.
-At the same time, these youth grow up shortchanged on important financial socialization opportunities.
-They often miss out on owning a piggy bank, earning an allowance, listening to dinner table discussions about saving and investing, and even the simple benefit of trips to the bank with an adult.
+At the same time, these youth often miss out on important financial socialization opportunities, from owning a piggy bank and earning an allowance to listening to dinner table discussions about saving and investing.
+A consistent, positive role model can introduce young people to these opportunities and help them enter adulthood better prepared for financial success.